 In the European Union, the passage of the Digital Services Act, a new law to curb the spread of illegal content, is expected to have broad implications for technology firms of all types, both small and large, and some non-tech enterprises.
 The law prescribes significant financial penalties and enforcement actions against infringing companies, regardless of the location of their headquarters.

 Similarly, the EU’s proposed Artificial Intelligence Act, the first legislation globally that aims to regulate the use of artificial intelligence across all sectors, proposes state-of-the-art security and privacy-preserving requirements for companies developing high-risk AI systems.
-Additionally, it prescribes an outright ban on certain AI practices and transparency obligations for organizations.
+Additionally, it prescribes an outright ban on certain AI practices and transparency obligations for organisations.

-In an added complexity to the talent crunch, a number of TMT organizations have announced layoffs and hiring freezes, driven by inflation, rising cost of wages and benefits, and a need to eliminate less value-added resources to focus on profitability.
-How are TMT organizations addressing these tensions?
+In an added complexity to the talent crunch, a number of TMT organisations have announced layoffs and hiring freezes, driven by inflation, rising cost of wages and benefits, and a need to eliminate less value-added resources to focus on profitability.
+How are TMT organisations addressing these tensions?
 The survey shows a growing trend toward outsourcing non-core activities – and leveraging managed services.
 Almost 40% of respondents identified managed services as a key solution to dealing with the issue of attrition.